sci-oer/oo-course-wiki/java/usingLibraries.md

 Packages are realized by putting code in subfolders The source code needs to have a package statement that matches the subfolder hierarchy.
 `import companyname.dstructures.Tree;`

+The code for this example would be in a subfolder of the `/src/main/java` folder.
+The subfolder would be called `companyname/dstructures`.
+The source file would be called `Tree.java`.